Priyanshi231/AI-Emotion-Music-Recommender/README.md

 5. Your detected emotion will be displayed.
 6. Scroll down to see your personalized playlist.
 7. Click the play button on any song to listen.

-## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions for improving the project, please feel free to create a pull request or open an issue.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License